-The Elevate U Women’s Symposium combines interactive speeches by top faculty, a powerful keynote address by Mary Nickles, thoughtful panel discussions, and networking opportunities.
-Don’t miss this incredible opportunity to energize your career and network with inspirational women who are making a difference and shaping Utah’s business landscape.
+The Elevate U Women’s Symposium combines interactive speeches by top faculty, a powerful keynote address by Mary Nickles, and thoughtful panel discussions.
+Don’t miss this incredible opportunity to energize your career and learn from inspirational women who are making a difference and shaping Utah’s business landscape.

 - One ticket to the 2020 online Elevate U Women’s Symposium

-- PDF booklet filled with symposium content and note-taking space
+- PDF workbook filled with symposium content and notes

 Email ExecEd@Utah.edu if you are interested in being a sponsor.